optakt/flow-dps/docs/introduction.md

 An execution node can be optimistic — they are allowed to work on unfinalized blocks.
 This can, however, lead to waste or resources if a block is abandoned later.
 Also, validity of unfinalized blocks is not guaranteed — execution node may be processing an invalid block.
+Execution nodes are by default optimistic at this moment.

 Execution nodes:
 - receive a finalized block